 The Birriliburu IPA is astonishingly diverse, ranging from sand dunes and sandstone mountain ranges to salt lakes and claypans.
 It covers three bio‑geographic regions – the Little Sandy Desert, Gibson Desert and Gascoyne.

 The area is home to many nationally significant species such as the Greater Bilby, Mulgara and Marsupial Mole to name just a few.

 It’s with great pride that Bush Heritage is able to play a part in maintaining Martu people’s connection to country, and that we can continue to share knowledge for the mutual benefit of Birriliburu and the plants and animals that call it home.

-Birriliburu researchers, land managers and the Birriliburu rangers are bringing together science and traditional knowledge to establish a bush tucker database.
-Dr Westcott has been working closely with Martu rangers like Rita Cutter and Lena Long, to document this knowledge for the first time; recording traditional and scientific names and uses for desert food and medicine plants unique to the region.
+Our Healthy Country Manager has been working closely with Martu rangers such as Rita Cutter and Lena Long, to document this knowledge for the first time; recording traditional and scientific names and uses for desert food and medicine plants unique to the region.

 “Every time we come out with different elders, we fill in some gaps because they remember different names.
 And that’s really important – to document that knowledge – to make sure it gets passed on.”